ScooVice/ScooVice-BOT-V2/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License V3 - see the [LICENSE](LICENSE) file for details.

 ## 📈 Changelog